ToxicFrog/doom-mods/gzap/doc/new-wads.md

     ap_scan_unreachable 2

 In the latter case, it will mark all remaining checks when you exit the level, so you don't need to run around noclipping to all of them -- just set it to 2 and touch the exit.

-On future runs, unreachable checks will still be present in the world, but will be hard-coded to contain Doom filler items; they will never contain progression items or items from someone else's game.
+On future runs, unreachable checks will still be present in the world, but will be hard-coded to contain a 1-point health restore filler item; they will never contain progression items or items from someone else's game.
+They will also be displayed with a greyscale icon.